Three more race walkers qualify for Olympics; new national records in men's and women's 20km event | Sports-Games

 With the three new entrants, the total number of Indian race walkers who have qualified for the Tokyo Games has swelled to five as K T Irfan (men's 20km) and Bhawana Jat (women's 20km) have already made the cut earlier.

-Sandeep clocked 1 hour 20 minutes and 16 seconds to win the men's group A 20km event while Goswami emerged victorious in the corresponding women's group A event with a time of 1:28:45.
+The 34-year-old Sandeep, who was representing Haryana, clocked 1 hour 20 minutes and 16 seconds to win the men's 20km event while the 24-year-old Goswami of Uttar Pradesh emerged victorious in the corresponding women's event with a time of 1:28:45.

-Rahul, who finished second in the men's group A 20km race walk event with a time of 1:20:26, also qualified for the Tokyo Olympics.
+Another Haryana athlete, Rahul Kumar, who finished second in the men's 20km race walk event with a time of 1:20:26, also qualified for the Tokyo Olympics.
 The Tokyo Olympics qualification time for men's and women's 20km race walk event are 1:21:00 and 1:31:00 respectively.
 A country can send a maximum of three athletes in an individual event.

 On Saturday, Irfan could not finish the race.
 He had qualified for the Tokyo Olympics way back in March 2019 during the Asian Race Walking Championships in Nomi, Japan.